linchang2/linchang2.github.io/index.markdown

 <iframe src="Bokeh Plot.html" width="800" height="400"></iframe>

-One time-series / bar chart (it's OK to use the "fancy" plot-typs like calendar plots or polar bar-charts from Week 2, Part 4).
 One map (use techniques from Week 3 and 4)
 One interactive visualization in Bokeh (Week 6)
 At a minimum, the Bokeh visualization should contain different data than the exercise we did for Week 6 (it's a plus if it's a new type of viz altogether).